-Overall, I have to say that the Joomla! development team have done an outstanding job improving the system with this release.
+Overall, I have to say that the Joomla! development team has done an outstanding job improving the system with this release.
 Joomla 1.6 is a significant improvement and brings with it functionality that lifts it to a new level of competitiveness with commercial competitors.

 There is no doubt that the developers were focused on improving usability and ease of use.
-Their commitment to do so is very evident and I strongly recommend Joomla! as a viable alternative to those looking for a powerful content management solution.
+Their commitment to doing so is very evident and I strongly recommend Joomla! as a viable alternative to those looking for a powerful content management solution.